 Can I get full custody without going to court?

-There may be circumstances which mean that it is best for one parent to have the child live with them instead of the other parent.
+There may be circumstances that mean it is best for one parent to have the child live with them instead of the other parent.
 Potentially, such an arrangement can be made amicably between the parties, either via agreement, or with the assistance of mediation.

 If the child’s other parent agrees the child should live with you, in line with the “no order” principle, you do not need a child arrangements order or to attend court.